 For loans with objective evidence of impairment and where the impairment amounts were individually calculated, we tested a sample by assessing the estimated future cash flows used by management to substantiate the impairment calculation.
 We challenged management's assumptions by interviewing key credit personnel and management both to assess the information received from customers and to assess how the reliability of the information were evaluated.
 We compared the assumptions made by management to external documentation when available.
-It is explained in the annual report that the decrease in loan losses mainly is within the offshore portfolio.
-The main part of individual engagements selected for testing are from the offshore portfolio.
-We have for the selected engagements assessed the material factors in the model, such as rates, utilization and realization value.
 The result of the testing showed that management's assumptions in the calculation of impairment amounts were reasonable.